buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     Defaults to 16.

 ``parallel``
-    Value of :option:`--parallel` option used for :file:`mysql-test-run.pl` (number of processes used to run the test suite in parallel).
+    Value of `--parallel` option used for :file:`mysql-test-run.pl` (number of processes used to run the test suite in parallel).
     Defaults to 4.
     This is used to determine the number of server error log files to download from the slave.
-    Specifying a too high value does not hurt (as nonexisting error logs will be ignored), however if using :option:`--parallel` value greater than the default it needs to be specified, or some server error logs will be missing.
+    Specifying a too high value does not hurt (as nonexisting error logs will be ignored), however if using `--parallel` value greater than the default it needs to be specified, or some server error logs will be missing.

 ``dbpool``
     An instance of :class:`twisted.enterprise.adbapi.ConnectionPool`, or ``None``.